-- attract and retain top talent; - motivate superior performance; - align rewards to the time horizon of the position; - focus on key performance measures that drive dividend yield and annual growth for Shareholders; and - be consistent with better practices of good governance.
+- attract and retain top talent; - motivate superior performance; - align rewards to the time horizon of the position; - focus on key performance measures that drive dividend yield and long-term value growth for Shareholders; and - be consistent with good governance practices.

-Total compensation is linked to a combination of the achievement of operational and strategic targets, and total returns compared to other public Canadian retailers.
+Total compensation is linked to a combination of the achievement of operational and strategic targets, and total returns compared to other public retailers and high dividend yield companies.
 The executive compensation philosophy is to provide a reasonable level of annual salary commensurate with the responsibilities of the executive, with all other compensation elements except benefits, based on performance.
 The mix of incentive awards is aligned to the planning horizon associated with the executive's role.
-The following charts illustrate what portion of each NEO's compensation is "at risk" or performance based.
+The following charts illustrate what portion of each NEO's target compensation is "at risk" or performance based.

 Compensation planning in the context of the short-term or annual incentive ("STIP") is integrated with the annual business planning and budgeting process, and 100% of this award is "at risk" if corporate performance is not met for the year.
 Annual corporate performance, business unit performance and individual performance targets for executives are set based on the overall strategic plan and business priorities for the year.
 If the executive does not meet at least 90% of his or her performance target for the year, the executive does not receive any payment under the STIP.
 In addition, if the corporate performance achieved is less than 80% of target for the year, the Board retains the discretion to not pay any award, even if business unit and individual performance targets were achieved by the executive for that year.
-See "ELEMENTS OF 2019 EXECUTIVE COMPENSATION - SHORT TERM INCENTIVE PLAN" found on pages 58-59 of this Circular for more details on the short-term incentive plan.
+See "ELEMENTS OF 2021 EXECUTIVE COMPENSATION - SHORT TERM INCENTIVE PLAN" found on pages 59 and 60 of this Circular for more details on the short-term incentive plan.

 Performance in the context of the long-term incentive ("LTIP") is based on value creation for its Shareholders and is designed to encourage executives to remain with North West over the long term.
+The components of LTIP for NEOs are shown in the following graph:

 A significant portion of the long-term incentive is also "at risk".
 75% of the LTIP award is performance share units ("PSUs") that vest at the end of each three-year cycle.
-The payment of PSUs is based equally on total shareholder return relative to its comparator peer group, financial performance versus target and time-based.
-25% of the LTIP award is share options which are specifically designed to reinforce North West's performance goal of delivering superior total shareholder returns, consisting of higher than average sustainable dividends and earnings growth.
-See "ELEMENTS OF 2019 EXECUTIVE COMPENSATION- Performance Share Units and SHARE OPTION PLAN" found on pages 60-65 of this Circular for more details.
+The payment of PSUs is based equally on total shareholder return relative to its comparator peer group, financial performance versus target, and time-based.
+25% of the LTIP award is share options which reward share price growth.
+Overall, the LTIP is specifically designed to reinforce North West's performance goal of delivering superior total shareholder returns, consisting of higher than average sustainable dividends and earnings growth.
+See "ELEMENTS OF 2021 EXECUTIVE COMPENSATION - Performance Share Units and SHARE OPTION PLAN" found on pages 61-62 and 63-64 of this Circular for more details.